rahul13ramesh/quickspot/README.md

 # Quickspot

 Deploy spot instances (one-time) from the command line

 ![resource/quickspot.png](./resource/quickspot.png)

 #### Simple workflow

-If you are going to be running only a single instance at any point of time.
+Quickspot has flexible config files that allow you to create and connect to multiple spot-instances.
+For a user that is going to be using a single spot instance at any point of time, below is a simple workflow

+* Configure `~/.config/aws/config.json` and `~/.config/aws/global_config.json`
+* Execute `qs create` to create a spot instance
-This is a minimal setup.
-Configure `~/.config/aws/config.json` and `~/.config/aws/global_config.json`.
-Then simply use `qs create` and `qs connect` to create and connect to the instance and `qs list` to the list set of running instances.
+* `qs connect` to connect to the instance
+* `qs list` to the list set of running instances.
+* From the EC2-instance, run `sudo shutdown -h now` to terminate the spot instance.

 ## Installation